nikeshkrjha/aspnet-core-finshark-webapi/README.md

 ### Web API using ASP.NET Core

+This is a simple project that I created to demo CRUD functionality with JWT authentication in .NET core.
+The application allows user to manage stocks they are interested in and comments to the stocks as well using the web api endpoints

 ### I have explored the following concepts in this project
 - Dependecny Injection
 - Mapping from Model to DTO objects